smeghen/mathstables/README.md

     }

 This formula allows 0 to be picked and multiplying 0 by the numChoice will still return 0.
 Overcame this issue by adding a check on the random number being provided.
-If it is 0, the numChoice as the random number, which is the equivalent to adding 1 to the random number, as done for the other equations to keep the number range from 1 to 12.
+ If it is 0, the numChoice is the random number, which is the equivalent to adding 1 to the random number, as done for the other equations to keep the number range from 1 to 12.

 ---